28 Habits Of People Whose Lives Get Better Every Year, That Miserable Folks Always Overlook

 25. Communicate kindly

-William John Bennett said it best: “A kind and compassionate act is often its own reward.”
-Fortunately, it’s not just a nice quote.
-It’s also true.
 Acts of kindness can reduce anxiety, depression, and associated symptoms of stress.
 It’s also shown that it increases happiness in yourself and those who witness and experience your kindness.

-26. Dress appropriately
+26. Dress confidently

 When you know you look good, you feel good, and you’re more confident.
-Which is code for you to feel happy!
+Which is code for you to feel happy.

 Advertisement